This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I

-Ever since I backpacked across Croatia, from Dubrovnik all the way up to Slovenia, I’ve promised myself one day I will return to sail along the coast.
+Ever since I backpacked across Croatia’s best places, from Dubrovnik all the way up to Slovenia, I’ve promised myself one day I will return to sail along the coast.

 There are more than 700 islands to explore on a Croatia island yacht trip, made even more appealing by the fact that a lot of the most popular cities to visit are directly on the coast, such as Split or Zadar.
 Interestingly, Dubrovnik is also actually separated from the rest of the country by a tiny strip of Bosnia and Herzegovina’s coastline.

 Some of my favourite islands I visited include Hvar, the island of the rich and famous where I enjoyed great scuba-diving, and Korcula, a laid-back escape where the medieval walled city is known as ‘Little Dubrovnik’.

 Island hopping around Greece

-You can’t consider a yacht trip to Europe and not think of Greece, where some 6000 islands await.
+You can’t consider a yacht trip to Europe and not think of a multi-centre Greece vacation when some 6000 islands await.

 Yacht tour and charter options around Greece tend to focus on a particular group of islands, such as the Cyclades or the Dodecanese islands, each of them offering something a little bit different, whether it’s exploring the likes of Volcanic craters on Nisyros, or kicking back on golden sands.